Anti-Palestinian racism during the Gaza war: Germany

-On 3 July 2025, the University of Bremen (Northern Germany) cancelled a lecture of the Jewish psychoanalyst Iris Hefets about "Silence and Guilt - Psychological Mechanisms in Dealing with the Genocide in Gaza", arguing that she is a member of the Jewish Voices for a Just Peace.
+On 3 July 2025, the University of Bremen cancelled a lecture of the Jewish psychoanalyst Iris Hefets about "Silence and Guilt - Psychological Mechanisms in Dealing with the Genocide in Gaza".
+The university argued that the advocacy group Jewish Voices for a Just Peace, of which Hefets is a board member, is designated as an extremist organisation by the Bundesamt für Verfassungsschutz.
+Critics described the cancelling as infringing on scientific freedom.

 On 29 August 2025, an Irish activist was punched and left bloodied by a police officer at a Berlin protest against killing of Palestinian journalists in Israeli air strikes.
 Ireland's ambassador to Germany lodged a formal expression of concern to the German authorities.

 In September 2025, German politician Uwe Becker called for a ban on the keffiyeh, arguing that it "must disappear from public spaces" because it "connects our streets with Palestinian terror" and represents "Israel hatred" and antisemitism.

+On 18 November 2025, the Berlin branch of the French party La France Insoumise (LFI) planned to hold a Gaza-themed event at Die Linke's Berlin political party headquarters, including a talk by MEP Emma Fourreau.
+The event was cancelled by a Linke politician, citing alleged major changes in the content, as well as announced protests.
+LFI officials criticized the cancelling as a silencing of pro-Palestinian voices.